loechel/praesentationen/plone-and-python-community.rst

 .. pull-quote::

-    Every piece of Zope that not got adopted by the Plone Community is litterly dead
+    Every piece of Zope that was not adopted by Plone is literally dead

     -- Anonymous Zope Release Manager